Kathleen Martin Ginis: UBC

 Martin Ginis joined the School of Health and Exercise Sciences at the University of British Columbia (UBC) in July 2016.
 In her first year as a professor of health and exercise sciences, Martin Ginis collaborated with doctoral student Matthew Stork to study the attitudes of moderate exercisers towards high-intensity interval training (HIIT).
 They found that the moderate exercisers had a positive view towards HIIT if they listened to music while they exercised.
 Following this, she was appointed a UBC Distinguished University Scholar as someone who has "distinguished themselves as scholars in research and/or teaching and learning, or who have the potential to demonstrate such leadership."
 In this new role, she accepted a position in the Faculty of Medicine and was the founding director of the Centre for Chronic Disease Prevention and Management which aimed at being "responsive to the healthcare needs of our region’s communities both urban and rural and advance the international research field."
 She also worked with an international team to create additional guidelines to one she created in 2011.
 Her research team recommended 30 minutes of moderate to vigorous-intensity aerobic exercise three times a week for those with spinal injuries in contrast with 150 minutes of cardiovascular exercise every week for others as suggested by the World Health Organization.

 During the COVID-19 pandemic in British Columbia, Martin Ginis and her team revitalized the Get in Motion program in order to encourage physical activity in people with disabilities.
 The program offered a virtual, at-home physical activity in order to encourage movement.
 She later collaborated with researchers in Ontario to launch a national COVID-19 disability survey as part of the Access Project "to fully understand the scope and complexity of these challenges as the pandemic continues for the foreseeable future."
+In 2023, Martin Ginis was named a Fellow of the Royal Society of Canada.